Logan – Film Review

 Writer and director James Mangold ensures that the screenplay packs plenty of emotion into it, this is no small part due to the fact that Logan is charged with the protection of a mutant named Laura, who is being hunted by some dastardly people for reasons that shall not be disclosed here.
 Though the plot moves forward at a steady pace, there are moments where it does falter a little bit, but they are momentary lapses.
 Though 2013’s Wolverine had a few shaky cam issues, there’s none of that here, as the action is shot beautifully.
 Dafne Keen, for one so young, never seems lets the pressure of being in a big budget Hollywood movie faze her, as she excels in what is a remarkable breakthrough performance.
 There are scenes between the three main protagonists that are truly touching and by the end you may find yourself fighting back some tears.

 It truly is the end of an era, as Jackman is looking very unlikely to pick up the claws again.
 Having played the role nine times across an incredible seventeen years, with for the most part, phenomenal success, it certainly is the role that has defined Jackman’s illustrious career, and one he has made his own.
 What’s more, this movie gives him the perfect swansong that he and the character absolutely deserve.
-Should they ever decide to recast the role in a future movie (which seems an absolute certainty) the new actor will certainly has some very big claws to fill.
+Should they ever decide to recast the role in a future movie (which seems an absolute certainty) the new actor will certainly have some very big claws to fill.